 Common Words: These words make up the basic structure of readable headlines.
 Great headlines are usually made up of 20%-30% common words.

 Uncommon Words: These words occur less frequently than common words, but give your headline substance.
 Great headlines are usually made up of 10-20% uncommon words.

 Emotional Words: These words frequently stir an emotional response in the reader.
 They have been proven to drive clicks and shares.
 Great headlines are usually made up of 10-15% emotional words.

-    Power Words: These are words or phrases that indicate intense trigger words that frequently command a reader’ss attention and action.
-Great headlines contain at least 1 power phrase or word.
+Power Words: These are words or phrases that contain intense trigger words that frequently command a reader’s attention and action.
+Great headlines contain at least one power phrase or word.

 Keep Track of Old Headlines

 The Headline Analyzer will keep track of the old headlines you have created for your current project so you can compare them to the others.

 To view all past headlines for the project, click .

 - What Makes Headline Studio the Best Tool Since….Headline Analyzer?

 Do you have any specific feedback for us?